dotnet/msbuild/documentation/specs/proposed/one-pager-draft.md

 ## Stakeholders
 Questions to consider:
  - Who are the stakeholders?
- - How does a successful handover look like?
+ - For projects with concrete stakeholders, once the project is done how does a successful handover to the stakeholder look like?

 ## Risks
 Questions to consider: